archiejs/demo-basicapp-googlecloudvision-reciept-scanner/README.md

 ## Prerequisites

-We will need to create a google app on (https://console.cloud.google.com/)[google cloud].
+We will need to create a google app on [google cloud](https://console.cloud.google.com/).
 You will need a credit card to enable the free tier version of google vision APIs used in the project.

 Step 1.
-Create a google project at (https://console.cloud.google.com/)[google cloud] .
+Create a google project at [google cloud](https://console.cloud.google.com/) .
 My project is called `reciptscanner`.

 Step 2.
 Enable google APIs (go to your project dashboard and find `enable api's` link.